 I look forward to Strawberry Season every year and this salad is the main reason why.
-If you've been thinking that strawberries are just for dessert this Strawberry and Rocket Salad is sure to make you reconsider.
+If you've been thinking that strawberries are just for desserts like Strawberries and Cream and Strawberry Cheesecake, this Strawberry and Rocket Salad is sure to make you reconsider.
 The familiar sweetness of the fresh strawberries takes on a new level of delicious complexity when mixed with peppery rocket/arugula, tangy red onions, creamy feta, and a thick syrupy balsamic dressing.
 Farro and sunflower seeds bring additional nutty flavour and ensure this salad will keep you full for a while.

 🛒 What do I need to make this recipe?